Rebecca Boone: Late Revolutionary War

 Daniel, elected to the Virginia General Assembly, takes his seat in April 1781.
 He was captured by British troops in June, but was soon released.
-Boone's husband, serving as lietenant colonel, and two of her sons fought together at the Battle of Blue Licks (August 19, 1782) of the Revolutionary War.
+Boone's husband, serving as lieutenant colonel, and two of her sons fought together at the Battle of Blue Licks (August 19, 1782) of the Revolutionary War.
 One son, Israel, died and another son was wounded.

 She and her family moved in 1783 to Limestone (now Maysville, Kentucky) on the Ohio River.
 They lived in a cabin built out of an old boat (on what is now Front Street in Maysville, Kentucky).
-The Boones operated a surveying business, store, and a tavern.
+The Boones operated a surveying business, a store, and a tavern.
 Boone, now 46 years old, ran the tavern kitchen and the general store.
 At that time, the family owned seven enslaved people.

 Virginia

-In 1787, Daniel was elected to legislature as Bourbon County representative, and he moved to Richmond, Virginia with Boone and Nathan, leaving the tavern in the hands of their daughter Rebecca and husband Philip Goe.
+In 1787, Daniel was elected to the legislature as a representative of Bourbon County, and he moved to Richmond, Virginia with Boone and Nathan, leaving the tavern in the hands of their daughter Rebecca and husband Philip Goe.

 After Daniel's failed attempts at land speculation and ginseng exports, they moved in 1788 to Charleston (now in West Virginia) in the Kanawha Valley.
 They settled on the south side of the river almost opposite the mouth of Campbell's Creek in a log house similar to what he had built in Kentucky: two rooms with a "dogtrot" passage between the rooms and a long porch in front.
 In 1789, Boone and her youngest children moved to Point Pleasant of Virginia (now West Virginia) on the Ohio River.
 There, they operated a store and Daniel worked as a surveyor and supplied the local militia.
 Boone moved three more times by 1798, including a move back to Kentucky near some of his children and grandchildren.
 By 1794, Boone and Daniel lived alone, without any of their children, for the first time in their marriage.
-Boone accompanied her husband on hunting trips, living in hunting camps, when his rhuemetism made it difficult for him to aim and shoot his firearm.
+Boone accompanied her husband on hunting trips, living in hunting camps, when his rheumetism made it difficult for him to aim and shoot his firearm.

 Missouri

 In 1799, Boone and her husband moved with extended family members to the Spanish Territory of Alta Luisiana (Upper Louisiana, now Missouri) in the Femme Osage valley.
 Daniel was appointed Syndic, district magistrate by the Spanish government.
 In 1803, Boone and her husband went to live with their son Nathan.
-Daughters Susannah, Levina and Rebecca died between 1800 and 1805.
+Daughters Susannah, Levina, and Rebecca died between 1800 and 1805.
 Levina's husband moved from Kentucky to Missouri with their eight children.
 Rebecca's husband also died, leaving her children orphaned.
-Son David Morgan Boone traveled to Kentucky and brought five of her seven children to also be with the Boone's in Missouri.
+Son David Morgan Boone traveled to Kentucky and brought five of her seven children to also be with the Boones in Missouri.
 Boone and her husband hunted and made maple sugar.
 During the War of 1812, Missouri settlers were attacked by Native Americans, urged on by the British.
 Boone and her husband sought shelter in nearby forts on several occasions.